 Another option for help with cancer bills is CancerCareCoPay.org.
 Read more.
-This is a not for profit agency that provides help to people who can’t afford their medications, and can also provide assistance so people can pay their everyday bills while they are battling their cancer and going through treatment.
+This is a not for profit agency that provides help to people who can’t afford their prescriptio medications on their own.
+The organization can also provide assistance so people can pay their everyday bills while they are battling their cancer and going through treatment.

 Cancer Survivors Fund may have financial assistance to pay for prosthetics and even college scholarships for cancer survivors.
+They do not cover treatment costs, but the non-profit will focus on the recovery process.
 (281) 437-7142

 Corporate Angel Network, Inc. partners with major airlines to provide transportation to cancer patients and their families.
 The non-profit will arrange free flights to treatment centers and hospitals.
 (866) 328-1313

 Joe's House can arrange for accommodations for cancer patients and their immediate family members.
 The assistance is available for families who must travel quite a distance away from home for their medical treatment.
 Telephone number is (877) 563-7468.

 Kristy Lasch Miracle Foundation is for women with breast cancer.
 Financial assistance and grants may be paid out for medical bills, prescriptions and other costs.
 (412) 872-4125